This article addresses six key questions regarding the Individual Data Sharing Consent Document:

 Yes, you may withdraw your consent to participate in 23andMe Research, or withdraw your consent to Individual Level Data Sharing Consent Document, at any time from within your 23andMe Account Settings.
 Choosing not to give consent or withdrawing from 23andMe Research will not affect your access to your Genetic Information or to the Personal Genetic Service.

-Your consent selection is displayed on your Settings page; to change your consent, click the change consent link that appears where you current consent status is displayed.
+Your consent selection is displayed on the Research and Product Consents page; to change your consent, click the change consent link that appears where you current consent status is displayed.

 To withdraw your consent to 23andMe Research entirely, change your consent status to our Consent Document from within your 23andMe Account Settings.